magalifabri/ft_services/README.md

 	- √ The page displayed does not matter as long as it is not an http error.
 	- √ This container will allow access to a /wordpress route that makes a redirect 307 to IP:WPPORT.
 	- √ It should also allow access to /phpmyadmin with a reverse proxy to IP:PMAPORT.
-	- ?
-You must be able to access the nginx container by logging into SSH.
 	- √ Telegraf
+	- ~~You must be able to access the nginx container by logging into SSH.~~

 - MySQL
 	- √ Of type ClusterIP